Yoga is a practice for everyone. Every body, every mind, every background, every religion – everyone.

 Explore my Physical Practice blog to learn more about cultivating a safe and healthy physical practice.
 Each pose is meant to teach us something.
 Often, the lesson presented is different each time we practice.
 From body awareness and connection, we can use our lessons on the mat to bring our yoga more holistically into our day-to-day life.

 Interested in digging a bit deeper?
 Explore my Self Study blog to read about my personal process of self growth through the practices of yoga and mindfulness.
 I’ll share stories and experiences, books I have found particularly impactful in my studies, and more.

 Interested in starting or expanding your practice?
 Awesome!
 Learn about upcoming classes on my Class page.
-You can read about how I came to yoga as a student and my credentials and training as a teacher on my About Me page.
+Learn about my upcoming Forest Bathing and Yoga workshop on September 15, 2019.
+You can also read about how I came to yoga as a student and my credentials and training as a teacher on my About Me page.
 Feel free to shoot me a message if you have questions!

 I hope you find the depth to your practice that is calling to you.